ivaneye/obsidian-files-cooker/README.md

 # Obsidian Files Cooker

-This is an obsidian plugin for search result。
+This is an obsidian plugin deal with batch files。

 # Userage